Make-or-break EDF restructuring talks seen concluding in March: sources

 “The negotiations are coming to an end, and there some elements that are seen (by France) as positive,” the union source briefed on the talks said.
 A second union source said a “conclusive” meeting was planned for the end of March.

-The French government has previously indicated it was not yet close to a deal, and EDF Chief Executive Jean-Bernard Levy said in an newspaper interview published this week that the EU wanted to break up the company, a solution France is not amenable too.
+The French government has previously indicated it was not yet close to a deal, and EDF Chief Executive Jean-Bernard Levy said in an newspaper interview published this week that the EU wanted to break up the company, a solution France rejects.

 “There is one absolute red line: there will be no break-up of EDF,” Finance Minister Bruno Le Maire told BFM Business TV on Wednesday.

-EDF unions have vehemently opposed a reform of the group, including the more intermediate scenario of a ring-fencing of business units put forward by the company and the French state, on the basis that it could be a prelude to a full break-up.
+EDF unions have vehemently opposed a reform of the group, including an intermediate scenario of ring-fencing business units put forward by the company and the French state, on the basis that it could be a prelude to a full break-up.

 “The National Assembly’s schedule is becoming very tight, and if there isn’t a conclusion soon, this is going to spill into 2022.
 And politically, it will be difficult deal with this in the middle of a campaign,” Marie-Noëlle Battistel, a member of parliament who specialises in energy policy, told Reuters.

-Reporting by Benjamin Mallet, Gwenaelle Barzic and Elizabeth Pineau, Additional reporting by Leigh Thomas, Writing by Sarah White; Editing by Toby Chopra
+Reporting by Benjamin Mallet, Gwenaelle Barzic and Elizabeth Pineau.
+Additional reporting by Leigh Thomas.
+Writing by Sarah White.
+Editing by Toby Chopra and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.